rufousJr/warpwoofwimble/content/pages/Have One On Me/three/kingfisher.md

 Title: Kingfisher
 Release: Have One On Me

-According to Newsom, this song was one of the first to be written after *Ys*:
+According to Newsom, this song was one of the first to be written after *Ys*.[^source]

-> **Which songs came first on the record?
-Were they all written post-*Ys*?**
->
-> I started "Kingfisher" sometime between when I recorded *Ys* and when the album came out.
-And I remember writing the instrumental part to "Have One On Me" on a big old beautiful grand piano in the Sear Sound studio, in New York, while Jim O'Rourke was observing his monastic session of solitary *Ys* mixing, and I was waiting to be let back in the room.[^source]
+[^source]: "I started "Kingfisher" sometime between when I recorded *Ys* and when the album came out." ["Joanna Newsom: The Siren's Song"](http://americansongwriter.com/2010/09/joanna-newsom-the-sirens-song/), *American Songwriter*, Evan Schlansky, Sep 2010

 # Annotations #

-[^source]: ["Joanna Newsom: The Siren's Song"](http://americansongwriter.com/2010/09/joanna-newsom-the-sirens-song/), *American Songwriter*, Evan Schlansky, Sep 2010

 !!! lyrics ""
     > Blows rained upon the one you loved,